AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-10-09-unity-cicd-trigger-events-tests/unity-cicd-trigger-events-tests.md

 Welcome back to our Unity CI/CD journey.
 In Part 1, we nailed down the [one-time setup to kickstart our CI/CD pipeline](./unity-cicd-one-time-setup).

-It's time for Part 2, where we'll delve into the nitty-gritty of trigger events and automation testing.
+It's time for Part 2, where we'll delve into the nitty-gritty of the events to trigger our workflow and running our automated tests.

 Let's dive in!